Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces: Existing Estimators

-where $\Delta(x, a) := q(x, a) - \hat{q}(x, a)$ is the prediction error of the expected reward.
-When the cardinality of the action space is large, the variance of DR gets large due to the first and third terms.
+DR guarantees unbiasedness under either Assumption \ref{unbias_q_x_a} or \ref{common_support}.
+We can obtain the variance of DR by replacing $q(x, a)$ with $\Delta_{q, \hat{q}}(x, a)$ in the third terms of IPS variance where $\Delta_{q, \hat{q}}(x, a) := q(x, a) - \hat{q}(x, a)$ is the prediction error of the expected reward.
+Even though DR alleviates the variance of IPS, DR still incurs significant variance with large action spaces due to the first and third terms of DR variance.